GreptimeTeam/docs/docs/nightly/zh/contributor-guide/tests/unit-test.md

 Unit tests are embedded into the codebase, usually placed next to the logic being tested.
 They are written using Rust's `#[test]` attribute and can run with `cargo nextest run`.
-Since `GreptimeDB` orchestrates its components in the "workspace" manner, the tailing `--workspace` is necessary to run all the unit cases.

 The default test runner ships with `cargo` is a bit slow.
 It's recommended to use [`nextest`](https://nexte.st/) to speed up the test procedure.
 You can install it with